mikehardy/thunderlink/README.md

 <b>ThunderLink</b>
 =========

-<b>PLEASE NOTE: This repository is no longer maintained.
-I won't take the time to update thunderlink so it works with newer versions of TB.
-My apologies.</b>

 ThunderLink lets you link to email messages in Thunderbird.

 You can place ThunderLinks on the Desktop (in batch scripts), in OpenOffice/LibreOffice documents or in a personal wiki (such as <a href="http://www.tiddlywiki.com"> "TiddlyWiki"</a>).